Jean-Luc Godard: Personal life and death

 At the age of 91, Godard died on 13 September 2022, at his home in Rolle.
 His death was reported as an assisted suicide procedure, which is legal in Switzerland.
 Godard's legal advisor said that he had "multiple disabling pathologies", but a family member said that "He was not sick, he was simply exhausted".
-Miéville was at his side when he died.
+Miéville was by his side when he died.
 His body was cremated and there was no funeral service.